Albert166/finalproject/README.md

     --query "KeyMaterial" \
     --output text > my-key-pair.pem`.
 Your private key wil be `my-key-pair.pem' in this example.
 6. Find your instance dns name by running `ansible-inventory -i aws_ec2.yaml --list | grep public_dns_name | head -1`
-7. Then copy it to your browser and you can use the app :).
+7. Then copy it to your browser and connect to the app.